 It’s only a 3-minute walk from here.

-Over time, some bars have evolved into entertainment complexes.
+Fortunately, over time, some bars have evolved into entertainment complexes.

-They’re better known as Gentlemen Clubs.
+They’re better known as gentlemen clubs.

-While there aren’t any notable ones in Patpong, there are plenty of Gentlemen Clubs in Bangkok.
+While there aren’t any notable ones in Patpong, there are plenty of gentlemen clubs in Bangkok.

 Want to find out who else dances there?